lei29/Home-Page-Optometrist/hpo/Readme.txt

 If bad url is input, error msg will be returned.
 Web will redirect to a blank page with some msg, like "Bad url, please go back" etc.

-The left up corner logo is drawn by myself.
-The background img is a free use img.